Architect Modern Web Applications with ASP.NET Core and Azure

 More and more organizations are choosing to host their web applications in the cloud using services like Microsoft Azure.
 You should consider hosting your application in the cloud if the following are important to your application or organization:

-Building web applications with ASP.NET Core, hosted in Microsoft Azure, offers numerous competitive advantages over traditional alternatives.
+Building web applications with ASP.NET Core, hosted in Azure, offers many competitive advantages over traditional alternatives.
 ASP.NET Core is optimized for modern web application development practices and cloud hosting scenarios.
-In this guide, you will learn how to architect your ASP.NET Core applications to best take advantage of these capabilities.
+In this guide, you'll learn how to architect your ASP.NET Core applications to best take advantage of these capabilities.

 This guide provides end-to-end guidance on building monolithic web applications using ASP.NET Core and Azure.

-This guide is complementary to the "Architecting and Developing Containerized and Microservice-based Applications with .NET" which focuses more on Docker, Microservices, and Deployment of Containers to host enterprise applications.
+This guide is complementary to the ".NET Microservices.
+Architecture for Containerized .NET Applications" which focuses more on Docker, Microservices, and Deployment of Containers to host enterprise applications.

 Who should use this guide